 Daniele Rustioni is one of the most compelling conductors of both opera and symphonic works of his generation.
+He is the newly appointed Prinicpal Guest Conductor at the Bayerische Staatsoper in Munich from season 2021/22.
 Principal Conductor of Opéra National de Lyon since September 2017 he is at the helm of the Ulster Orchestra in the UK as Chief Conductor starting from the season 2019/20.
 Between 2014 and 2020 he has also been the Music Director of the Orchestra della Toscana, where he presently serves as Artistic Director.

 Rustioni is in-demand worldwide as a versatile conductor of symphonic music.
 In January 2019, Maestro Rustioni made his American orchestral conducting debut with the Indianapolis Symphony Orchestra; in 2021/22 season he will make his debut with the Philadelphia Orchestra.
 He has conducted all major Italian symphony orchestras, including the Accademia Nazionale di Santa Cecilia Orchestra and the Filarmonica della Scala and is a regular guest of the London Philharmonic Orchestra, of the City of Birmingham Symphony Orchestra and of the Hallé Orchestra in the UK.
 His international orchestral engagements include the Essen Philharmonic Orchestra, the Danish National Symphony Orchestra, the Orchestre de Chambre de Lausanne.